Anshul-AM/Indian-Cricket-Legends-Recognition-System/README.md

 1. UI : This contains ui website code
 2. server: Python flask server
 3. model: Contains python notebook for model building
-4. dataset:The dataset is a culmination of multiple kaggle imaage datasets.
+4. dataset:The dataset is a culmination of multiple kaggle imaage datasets, there are over 1500 images out of which 415 were used after feature extraction and cleaning.

 ## Technologies used in this project